About Raquel Micit and Ryan Miner The Senior Soup

 Did you get a sense of the doctor’s bedside manner?

-And did you address the reasons why you’re looking for a new doctor?
+And did you address why you’re looking for a new doctor?

 Did you doctor how many patients they see in a day, a week, a month, etc.?